Data Recovery 101: Hard Drive Failures vs. Solid-State and Flash Failures

 SSD data is stored on NAND flash chips, which happen to have a high bit-error rate and a finite lifetime.
 Unfortunately, built-in error correction algorithms cannot correct past a certain number of bit errors, but recovery is still possible with the use of proper techniques provided by data recovery specialists.

 Up next, we’ll offer common tips to help put you in the position for a successful recovery.
 Reading this through a cracked screen and in need of a data recovery expert right away?
-Ontrack’s support team is available to guide you through an easy, straightforward data recovery process.
+Ontrack Hong Kong is available to guide you through an easy, straightforward data recovery process.

 - Hard Drive (6)